Blendify/blender-manual/blender_docs/manual/compositing/types/filter/defocus.rst

 Samples
    Only visible when *Preview* is set.
-Sets the amount of samples to use to sample the image.
+Sets a number of samples to use to sample the image.
 The higher, the smoother the image, but also the longer the processing time.
 For preview, the default of 16 samples should be sufficient and is also the fastest.

-No zbuffer
+No Z-buffer
    Sometimes you might want to have more control to blur the image.
 For instance, you may want to only blur one object while leaving everything else alone (or the other way around), or you want to blur the whole image uniformly all at once.
-   The node therefore allows you to use something other than an actual zbuffer as the *Z* input.
+   The node, therefore, allows you to use something other than an actual Z-buffer as the *Z* input.
-   For instance, you could connect an image node and use a grayscale image where the color designates how much to blur the image at that point, where white is maximum blur and black is no blur.
+   For instance, you could connect an image node and use a grayscale image where the color designates how much to blur the image at that point, where white is the maximum blur and black is no blur.
 Or, you could use a Time node to uniformly blur the image, where the time value controls the maximum blur for that frame.
-   It may also be used to obtain a possibly slightly-better DoF blur, by using a fake depth shaded image instead of a zbuffer.
+   It may also be used to obtain a possibly slightly better DoF blur, by using a fake depth shaded image instead of a Z-buffer.
 (A typical method to create the fake depth shaded image is by using a linear blend texture for all objects in the scene or by using the 'fog/mist' fake depth shading method.)
-This also has the advantage that the fake depth image can have anti-aliasing, which is not possible with a real zbuffer.
+This also has the advantage that the fake depth image can have anti-aliasing, which is not possible with a real Z-buffer.
-   *No zbuffer* will be enabled automatically whenever you connect a node that is not image based (e.g. time node/value node/etc).
+   *No Z-buffer* will be enabled automatically whenever you connect a node that is not image based (e.g. time node/value node/etc).

-Zscale
+Z Scale
-   Only visible when *No zbuffer* enabled.
-When *No zbuffer* is used, the input is used directly to control the blur radius.
+   Only visible when *No Z-buffer* enabled.
+When *No Z-buffer* is used, the input is used directly to control the blur radius.
    And since usually the value of a texture is only in the numeric range 0.0 to 1.0, its range is too narrow to control the blur properly.
 This parameter can be used to expand the range of the input (or for that matter, narrow it as well, by setting it to a value less than one).
-So for *No zbuffer*, this parameter therefore then becomes the main blur control (similar to *f-Stop* when you *do* use a zbuffer).
+So for *No Z-buffer*, this parameter therefore then becomes the main blur control (similar to *f-Stop* when you *do* use a Z-buffer).

 Examples